-Table 6 Hazard analysis for biophysical conditions of surveillance locations
+Table 6 Hazard analysis for biophysical conditions of surveillance locations.

-Hazard/Constraining Factor Effect at Surveillance Location Present (Y, N or intermittent (I)) Management actions Water residence time for Bluff Harbour is 1.6 days (Heath 1976) Planktonic propagules are only likely to remain in the Port area for 1 to 2 days following release and are liable to be dispersed throughout Bluff Harbour.
-Y Hydrological modelling indicates dispersal will occur throughout the harbour and lower reaches of Awarua Bay under all wind conditions, and into the upper reaches of Awarua Bay when winds are from the SE or SW (Inglis et al 2006).
-Turbidity (Secchi disk depth ranges from 1 m to ca. 5-6 m) Turbidity can be high in the port and inner harbour especially after rain.
-I Variability in detection probability of diver searches Predominant wind directions are NW, N, NE and SE Boat handling can be difficult in exposed areas during high winds.
-Waves within Bluff Harbour are largely wind generated, although SE swells arriving from Foveaux Strait can be strong.
-Sheltered areas to work can generally be found.
-Wind speed Seasonally variable but with strong easterly sea breeze in the afternoon in summer Y Bluff Harbour is relatively protected, but can be exposed to strong southerly winds, which can generate significant swell in the harbour.
+Hazard/Constraining Factor Effect at Surveillance Location Present (Y, N or intermittent (I)) Management actions Water residence time for Tauranga Harbour is 0.8 days (Heath 1976) Planktonic propagules are only likely to remain in the Port area for ca. one day following release and are liable to be dispersed throughout Tauranga Harbour. Ÿ Hydrological modelling indicates dispersal will occur throughout the southern harbour when winds are from a northerly direction, and into the northern harbour when winds are from the south east.
+Dispersal will be restricted to the port area when winds are from the SW (Inglis et al 2006b).
+Sampling locations include areas of predicted dispersal.
+Turbidity (Secchi disk depth < 1 to ca. 2-3 m) Turbidity high in the port, marinas, and inner harbour especially after rain.
+I Variability in detection probability of diver searches Predominant wind direction is southwesterly Boat handling can be difficult in exposed areas during high winds 1 Tauranga Port and harbour are relatively protected and sheltered areas to work can generally be found.
+Wind speed Seasonally variable but with strong northerly to south-westerly winds Υ The Port of Tauranga is relatively protected, but can be exposed to northerly and south-westerly winds, which can generate some swell in the harbour.
 Sheltered areas to work in the harbour can generally be found.
-Tidal currents in the entrance channel vary from 2 to 2.6 m s -1 with ordinary tides and peak at 3.6 m s -1 on high spring tides.
-There are strong currents near the narrow harbour entrance and in the main channel.
-Tides are moderate with a tidal range of ca. 2 m.
-Diving in locations near the entrance to the port and exposed locations should be done around slack tide.
-Care also needs to be taken with deployment of traps in these areas to reduce the risk of their being moved by currents or tangled around wharf piles, etc. Spring-neap tidal cycle Spring high tides in Bluff Harbour and associated maximal current speeds can produce suboptimal conditions for traps and shore searches Surveys are timed to avoid spring tides because of the associated high current speeds and risk of traps being moved into shipping lanes High rainfall can occur throughout the year High turbidity, risk of sewage spill 1 Sampling (particularly diving) may be postponed after very heavy rain because of poor visibility and (very occasional) sewage contamination Temperature Minimum water temperatures in winter are ca 9°C Y Diving and other sampling still possible providing divers are adequately equipped (dry suits) Dangerous animals Fur seals, eagle rays and sting rays are intermittently present.
-Great White sharks have been seen near the Harbour entrance.
-I Not generally a problem but should be taken into consideration for dive planning
+Tidal currents of up to 7 knots at the entrance to Tauranga Harbour.
+Generally 3 knots during neaps and 4 knots during springs through entrance channel Strong currents in harbour entrance and channels.
+Tides are moderate with a tidal range of 1.3 to 2 m.
+I Diving in locations near the entrance to the port and exposed locations should be done around slack tide.
+Care also needs to be taken with deployment of traps in these areas to reduce the risk of their being moved by currents or tangled around wharf piles, etc. Spring-neap tidal cycle Spring high tides in Tauranga Harbour and associated maximal current speeds can produce suboptimal conditions for traps and shore searches Surveys are timed to avoid spring tides because of the associated high current speeds and risk of traps being moved into shipping lanes High rainfall can occur throughout the year High turbidity, risk of sewage spill I Sampling (particularly diving) may be postponed after very heavy rain because of poor visibility and (very occasional) sewage contamination Temperature Minimum water temperatures in winter are ca 9°C Y Diving and other sampling still possible providing divers are adequately equipped (dry suits) Dangerous animals Fur seals, eagle rays and sting rays are intermittently present I Not generally a problem but should be taken into consideration for dive planning